This Bylaw Section was amended by ABC Club Members on 8/18/17.

 Section 1: Annual Meeting

-The annual meeting of the Club shall be held in conjunction with the Club’s National Specialty Show, which will be held every year between March 1 and November 15.
+The annual meeting of the Club shall be held in conjunction with the Club’s National Specialty Show or held via conference call, which will be held at the discretion of the Board of Directors.
 The place, date, and hour of the annual meeting will be designated by the Board of Directors.
-Written notice of the annual meeting shall be mailed by the Secretary to each member at least 30 days prior to the date of the meeting.
+Written notice of the annual meeting shall be mailed or emailed by the Secretary to each member at least 30 days prior to the date of the meeting.
 The quorum for the annual meeting shall be 10% of the members in good standing.

 Section 2: Special Club Meetings